KleinZxA/SQL-Scripts-For-Finals/README.md

 # SQL-Scripts-For-Finals
-SQL scripts for Final Project (Database part)
+SQL scripts for Grading System with login function

+> You can edit the script to suit your own use case